 To do this year:

-2. Consider applying for the co-op program.
+2. Consider applying to the faculty’s Co-op/IIP program.

 CAREER TIPS